The White Sox clinched the pennant while ... sitting in their hotel room in Cleveland!

 She was beloved by White Sox fans for generations as ballpark organist, but on this day, Nancy Faust played her last White Sox game, as the team beat Cleveland, 6-5.
 Nancy took over as Sox organist in 1970, and in the ensuing 40 years rarely missed a game.

-Her lasting contribution was unearthing a little-known rock song in 1977, which turned into an anthem used by numerous pro and college teams.
-Nancy started playing Steam’s “Na Na Hey Hey (Kiss Him Goodbye)” when an opposing pitcher was being removed from the game.
+Her lasting contribution was unearthing a little-known rock song in 1977, which turned into an anthem used by the South Side Hit Men that summer, and eventually by numerous pro and college teams: Nancy started playing Steam’s “Na Na Hey Hey (Kiss Him Goodbye)” when an opposing pitcher was being removed from the game.
 It caught on like wildfire with Sox fans, and became one of the most prominent things identified with the franchise.